Dryer type comparison

 Best Heat Pump Tumble Dryers

-Use this if lower running costs and regular use point you towards heat pump.
+Use this if lower running costs and regular use point you clearly towards heat pump.

 See the heat pump shortlist